 Postpartum Depression Risk Factors

-Postpartum depression can affect any new mother, but certain risk factors make some women more likely to experience PPD than others.
+Postpartum depression can affect anyone after a pregnancy, but certain risk factors make some women more likely to experience PPD than others.
 These include:

 - Previously suffering from depression or another mood disorder

 - Symptoms of depression during or after a prior pregnancy